 The Ogilvie British Bird Gallery

-Our vast collection of British birds on display is considered to be one of the most important and complete in the country.
+Our vast collection of British birds on display is considered to be one of the most important and complete in the country to have been assembled by one person.
 Fergus Menteith Ogilvie (1861-1918) was a 'sportsman-naturalist' with a great enthusiasm for the study of birds and orchids which he carried out with thoroughness and scientific insight.

 Suffolk Wildlife Gallery